walkerke/sha2017/README.md

 This repository contains materials for the Geographic Information Systems workshop at the Society for Historical Archaeology annual meetings, held January 4 in Fort Worth, Texas.

 The agenda for the workshop can be found at https://github.com/walkerke/sha2017/blob/master/agenda.md.

+The data bundle for the workshop can be downloaded here: https://dl.dropbox.com/s/8ulg2pv4vq2knpn/sha2017data.zip